neuralsandwich/Git-tutorial/tutorial.md

 echo "bar" > bar.txt
 ```

+By adding files to the working directory of the repository we have changes its
-Lets check how adding these files change the status of the repository.
-So again
+status.
+Lets check how the change the status of the repository, run `git
-run `git status`
+status` again

 ```
 On branch master